poohcom1/tank-turn-tactics/README.md

 # Tank Turn Tactics

+This project is still in very early stage of development!

 ## Setup
 1. Copy the `sample.env` file and rename it to `.env` to set up environment variables
 2. Run `npm install` to install dependencies